Developing a multi-component incident reporting system for use by perfusionists around the world.

 Data aggregation from large numbers of incidents helps clarify what safety initiatives are working and which ones might need revision.
 This represents a shift from case-based, retrospective reporting to trend-based, prospective reporting.

-Orrum PSO is listed with the U.S. Department of Health and Human Services Secretary as a Patient Safety Organization (PSO).
-The Orrum PSO is reviewed every two years by the Agency for Healthcare Research and Quality (AHRQ).
+The Orrum PSO is listed with the U.S. Department of Health and Human Services Secretary as a Patient Safety Organization (PSO).

 Allows clinicians to report near-miss and patient harm events via an anonymous, secure, online portal from anywhere in the U.S. Every event reported contributes to learning.
 An individualized analysis is provided for each event including suggestions for interventions to mitigate risks.
 These suggestions are based on aggregated data from over 100 institutions.
 Providers help each other by reporting near-miss and patient harm events so mistakes are not repeated.